 From the earliest days of nursing, nurses have been entrusted with the care and safeguarding of the patient.
 This includes not only the physical being of the patient, but the mental and social as well.
 By being aware of and upholding the rights of the patient, nurses are adhering to standards of practice and ethical principles.

-It is important for the nurse to be aware of patient rights not only to be able to empower the patient, but to also strengthen and self regulate their own practice to adhere to the standards and protocols of the profession.
+It is important for the nurse to be aware of patient rights not only to be able to empower the patient but also to strengthen and selfregulate their own practice to adhere to the standards and protocols of the profession.
+References